GabeALopez/CTF-Writeups/247CTF/Compare-The-Pair.md

         continue
 ```

-After sitting for a while and we get the number 237701818
+After sitting for a while, we get the number 237701818

 When we pass it in we get the flag: